 Whether you’re starting to suspect diabetes burnout or experiencing full-blown distress, it’s time to ask for help!

 “If you are experiencing increasingly negative feelings about your diabetes self-care, know that it’s okay and normal, but don’t just ignore it,” Richter-Gifford says.
 “If it’s getting in the way of successful self-management at home, you may need to be re-energized.
-Meeting with your diabetes educator can help you re-focus and regain perspective.
+Meeting with your diabetes care and education specialist can help you re-focus and regain perspective.
 We can help you make a plan to get back on track and be successful in your diabetes self-management before it has a serious impact on your health.”